Vietnam.vn - Nền tảng quảng bá Việt Nam

 Digging a tunnel with his "mistress" to store weapons

-We felt the respect of Ms. Tuyet Mai when talking about Ms. Phan Chinh, her husband's first wife.
+We felt the respect of Mrs. Tuyet Mai when talking about Mrs. Phan Chinh, her husband's ex-wife.
 The two women were both married to billionaire Mai Hong Que according to the organization's arrangement.
-However, unlike Phan Chinh's "first wife", Ms. Tuyet Mai had to play the role of "mistress" with the billionaire, and was scorned by the world.
+However, unlike Phan Chinh's "first wife", Mrs. Tuyet Mai had to play the role of "mistress" who was with the billionaire, and was scorned by the world.

-“At that time I was 18, he was 20 years older than me, playing the role of lover, concubine, everyone believed it right away,” said Ms. Tuyet Mai.
+“At that time I was 18, he was 20 years older than me, playing the role of lover, concubine, everyone believed him immediately,” said Ms. Tuyet Mai.

 One day, in the Tay Ninh war zone, she and Mr. Nam Lai met for the first time.
-She called Mr. Nam Lai “uncle” and assumed he had a wife and children.
+She called Mr. Nam Lai “uncle” and was sure that he had a wife and children.
 Mr. Nam Lai made it clear that he needed her to coordinate the implementation of the organization’s assigned tasks: buying a house and digging a bunker to store weapons.

 Visiting the house of the owner of Dong A paint company in 'Saigon Special Forces' - 5